-Join David Rivers for an in-depth discussion in this video What is a learning management system (LMS)?, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video What is a learning management system (LMS)?, part of Learning SCORM and Tin Can API.

 - In this chapter, we'll begin by tackling SCORM and its relationship to the LMS.
 For anyone who's creating or is about to create elearning courses to be part of a learning management system, it's important to first understand what an LMS really is.
 Well, first of all, LMS stands for learning management system and in the simplest of terms, you can think of an LMS as a place to put your elearning courses once they're ready to be viewed.
 Learners would then go to the LMS to access your courses.